Environmental Technology Verification Program: Centers

+ETV has five centers called verification organizations, which are run through a cooperative agreement: Advanced Monitoring Systems center, Air Pollution Control Technology center, Drinking Water Systems center, Greenhouse Gas Technology center, and Water Quality Protection center.

 Environmental and Sustainable Technology Technology Verifications (ESTE)

 A component of ETV which was added in 2005 to address priority environmental technology categories for meeting the USEPA needs for credible performance information.
 Priority is given to technologies that can address high-risk environmental problems.